Goshido/android-vulkan/docs/data-compression.md

 };                                          };
 ```

 **Note:** 2024 November 14<sup>th</sup>. _XIAOMI Redmi Note 8 Pro_.
 Probably driver bug.
-Brief: having vertex element non-multiple of 4 bytes causes runtime artefacts loking like data race or missing barrier or so. _VVL 1.3.299_ does not detect any core or sync validation issues.
+Brief: having vertex element non-multiple of 4 bytes causes runtime artefacts looking like data race or missing barrier or so. _VVL 1.3.299_ does not detect any core or sync validation issues.
 Running same code on _NVIDIA RTX 4080_ does not have any artifacts.
 To solve the issue it was added 3 byte padding after `UIAtlas::_layer` field.

 [↬ table of content ⇧](#table-of-content)